achankra/cnpe/lesson2/README.md

 2. Recovery (MTTR)

 ### Timeline Overlay

--Each dot represents the recovery time of an incident -Deployments shown as ticks
+1. Each dot represents the recovery time of an incident
+2. Deployments shown as ticks
--Incidents shown as recovery bars
+3. Incidents shown as recovery bars
--A single view of deploys vs recoveries
+4. A single view of deploys vs recoveries

 Together, these charts tell the full deployment & recovery story at a glance.